tanisha-0902/EventSphere/README.md

 The system incorporates secure authentication mechanisms using JWT and session-based login, ensuring protected access for both users and organizers.
 To enhance performance and scalability, Redis-backed caching is implemented, reducing database load and improving response times.
 Additionally, WebSocket-powered live notifications enable instant updates for event changes, confirmations, and announcements, creating a seamless and interactive user experience.

-Organizers can efficiently create, update, and manage events, while HTTPS support via SSL certificates ensures safe and encrypted communication throughout the platform.
+Event organizers are empowered with comprehensive tools to create, update, and manage events efficiently, track registrations, and maintain accurate event details.
+The application also supports HTTPS communication secured with SSL certificates, guaranteeing encrypted data transfer and maintaining high standards of security across the platform.

 ---